Bytebit-Org/fitumi/DOCUMENTATION.md

 A reference back to the same `CallBehaviorOptions` instance

 `callBehaviorOptions.andThen`\
-Points back to the source `CallMatchOptions` for this `CallBehaviorOptions` instance
+Points to clone of the source `CallMatchOptions` for this `CallBehaviorOptions` instance which will allow further call behaviors to be\
+configured to have lower precedence than the current behavior being configured

 ## Checking for writes to a faked table
 ### Using `a`